CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 #### Listing public keys

 All public keys registered by the organization for the given endpoint can be listed by making a GET request to the `Key/` endpoint.
-This will return an array of objects which list public key ID, the human readable label, creation time and the value of the PEM encoded public key
+This will return an array of objects which list the public key ID, the human readable label, creation time and the PEM encoded value of the public key

 ~~~sh
 GET /api/v1/Key